Do Go On - 319 - Vincent Gigante, The Oddfather

 Right.

-endeared himself to the Gigante family when Vincent, the chin,
+Future crime boss, Mr. Genovese, endeared himself to the Gigante family when Vincent the chin was a boy,

-was a boy when he gave him a loan to pay for surgery that his mother needed.
+when he gave him a loan to pay for surgery that his mother needed.

-But in exchange, he now owes him for life.
+So Genevesey paid for the surgery, but in exchange, he now owes him for life.

-He was arrested seven times on an array of charges, receiving stolen goods, possession
+He was arrested seven times on an array of charges, receiving stolen goods, possession of an unlicensed handgun,

-of an unlicensed handgun, auto theft, arson, and bookmaking.
+auto theft, arson and bookmaking.

-Most of these were dismissed or resolved by fines, and only one arrest resulted in a jail
+Most of these were dismissed or resolved by fines, and only one arrest resulted in a jail sentence,

-sentence, which was just 60 days for a gambling conviction and when arrested in his early 10 20s the chin listed his
+which was just 60 days for a gambling conviction.

-bring your pants in.
+And then I'll bring your pants in.

-I'll make them three sizes too small.
+I'll make him three sides are too small.

 Yeah.